rpradeep257/message/README.md

 ### Comments

 * Base project generated using Spring Initializr
-* No validation, exception handlings and tests for external application
+* No tests for external application
 * Not production ready